jaysaavedra18/apple-fitness-health-metrics-cli/README.md

-# Stride - Fitness Data Visualizer
+# Stride CLI - Fitness Data Visualizer

 Fitness Data Visualizer is a powerful CLI application designed to streamline the management and visualization of fitness data.
 It works seamlessly with Apple Health & Fitness data, automatically importing and processing data from iCloud Drive.
 This application provides a convenient way to access, filter, and display your fitness information.